 …and I wouldn’t have needed the line of script that comes after it.
 It would have run just fine, but it returns an incorrect result.
 When AppleScript counts the number of words outside of the tell block, everything is both hunky and dory.

-is how you load up a container (
+set… to is how you load up a container (

 , in this case) with data.
 When AppleScript encounters this statement, it evaluates everything that comes after to (be it a mathematical calculation, an operation to retrieve information [like we’re doing here], or the result of another operation).
 I don’t have to bother declaring theText ahead of time, or telling AppleScript that it’s supposed to contain text.
 AppleScript figures out that stuff dynamically.